zzw890827/aws-sap-questions/第一套/README.md

     </details>

 76. As a part of building large applications in the AWS Cloud, the Solutions Architect is required to implement the perimeter security protection.
 Applications running on AWS have the following endpoints: -Application Load Balancer. -Amazon API Gateway regional endpoint. -Elastic IP address-based EC2 instances. -Amazon S3 hosted websites. -Classic Load Balancer.
-The Solutions Architect must design a solution to protect all of the listed web front ends and provide the following security capabilities: -DDoS protection. -SQL injection protection. -IP address whitelist/blacklist. -HTTP flood protection. -Bad bot scraper protection.
+The Solutions Architect must design a solution to protect all the listed web front ends and provide the following security capabilities: -DDoS protection. -SQL injection protection. -IP address whitelist/blacklist. -HTTP flood protection. -Bad bot scraper protection.
 How should the Solutions Architect design the solution?
     - [ ] A. Deploy AWS WAF and AWS Shield Advanced on all web endpoints.
-Add AWS WAF rules to enforce the companyג€™s requirements.
+Add AWS WAF rules to enforce the company’s requirements.
     - [ ] B. Deploy Amazon CloudFront in front of all the endpoints.
 The CloudFront distribution provides perimeter protection.
 Add AWS Lambda-based automation to provide additional security.
     - [ ] C. Deploy Amazon CloudFront in front of all the endpoints.
 Deploy AWS WAF and AWS Shield Advanced.
-Add AWS WAF rules to enforce the companyג€™s requirements.
+Add AWS WAF rules to enforce the company’s requirements.
 Use AWS Lambda to automate and enhance the security posture.
-    - [ ] D. Secure the endpoints by using network ACLs and security groups and adding rules to enforce the companyג€™s requirements.
+    - [ ] D. Secure the endpoints by using network ACLs and security groups and adding rules to enforce the company’s requirements.
 Use AWS Lambda to automatically update the rules.

     <details>
        <summary>Answer</summary>